 Dining at a Distance

 Erie's local eateries, breweries and wineries are open for business and ready to give you a taste of our region!
-Restaurants are permitted to open indoors at 25% capacity, and are enacting extra precautions to ensure your safety.
-Many have even opened new or additional outdoor dining space to provide extra seating (and let you soak up that Erie summer sun!)
+Self-certified restaurants are permitted to open indoors at 50% capacity, and are enacting extra precautions to ensure your safety.

 Experience Erie Safely

-Fresh air, open spaces and miles of lakeshore are what Erie is known for!
-The beaches at Presque Isle State Park are open and you'll find miles of trails to explore by bike or foot.
-Many of Erie's retailers are open to foot traffic at a reduced capacity, so that you can shop safely.
-Our other major attractions have recently re-opened.
+Fresh air, open spaces and miles of waterfront are what Erie is known for!
+Many of Erie's retailers are open to foot traffic at a reduced capacity, so that you can shop safely, and our attractions are open for visitors with safety plans in place so that you can enjoy a trip without worry.
 You can read their re-opening plans below:

 You've got questions - we've got answers.